 It was too late to go back and the entry line to St Peter’s Basilica snaked around Bernini’s wondrous colonnades in the piazza.

-Long queues aren’t an option for us so we re-grouped and headed elsewhere.
+Long lines aren’t an option for us so we re-grouped and headed elsewhere.
 To be honest I don’t think any of us, teens or mother, would have had the stamina to manage another site straight after the Vatican.
 Some winding down was required.

 HERE ARE SOME POPULAR TOURS FROM GET YOUR GUIDE: